sensiloles/quit-smoking-bot/README.md

 - `--install` - Full installation with Docker setup and auto-restart
 - `--token YOUR_BOT_TOKEN` - Specify the Telegram bot token
 - `--force-rebuild` - Forces a complete rebuild of Docker images
-- `--tests` - Runs the test suite after building.
-If tests fail, the script will stop

 - `--monitoring` - Enable health monitoring service
 - `--logging` - Enable log aggregation service
 - `--dry-run` - Show what would be done without executing